Working from home

 • Let people know when you’re available and when you’re not, particularly for phone calls or video chats/conferences.

-• Use technology to keep in touch with lawyer colleagues and others – not just telephone conferencing but whatever video conferencing system you use or prefer – e.g. Google Hangouts, Zoom, Skype etc.
+• Use technology to keep in touch with lawyer colleagues and others – by video conferencing system – e.g. Microsoft Teams, Zoom etc.

 • The work is important, of course, but our work relationships go beyond just this.
 So, look for ways to keep in touch socially as well.